dannybarto/AddingFilesDemo/Written_Report_Template.md

 ### Challenges and Difficulties Encountered

+- Converting the dates was one of the first challenges I encountered
+- It took me some time to understand absolute cell references which is definitely a time saver
+-

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?